SlyCrackz/Pendor-Enhanced/README.md

 16. **Companions**
 17. **Troops and NPCs**
 18. **Items**
-    - Arsenal of Al-Aziz - Gorvexon
+    - Arsenal of Al-Aziz - credits to Gorvexon
 19. **Skills**
 20. **Cheats**
 21. **Miscellaneous**